Au-Jones/Sprint-Challenge--User-Interface/README.md

 display: inline height and width have no effect. it only takes up as much space as its content

-3. What are the 4 areas of the box model?
+3. what are the four parts to the box model?

 content,padding,border,margin